 In Austin, A Boom In Short-Term Rentals Brings A Backlash

-Kristen Hotopp stands in the front yard of her well-worn East Austin home where she has lived for the past 17 years.
+Kristen Hotopp stands in the front yard of her well-worn East Austin home, where she has lived for the past 17 years.
 She points across the street at an attractive, nearly new, two-story home — by far the nicest on the block.

 "There are two units on this lot," Hotopp says.
 "There's a house in the back that's smaller and a house upfront.
 We're getting investors descending upon the area and buying up a lot of these properties."